-What Makes Designer Pro Different
+What Makes Photo & Graphic Designer Different

-Traditional web authoring tools are really just HTML editors - they are often aimed at programmers, and provide features such as HTML and script editing.
+Traditional web authoring tools are really just HTML editors - they are designed to create text layout.
 They provide few, if any, graphical capabilities.
-This is despite the fact that the vast majority of websites are primarily graphical designs, where the text element plays only a minor part.
+You are expected to use separate graphics tools to create your web graphics and photos.
+This is despite the fact that the vast majority of websites are primarily graphical designs, where the text element plays only a minor part in the overall design.
+In other words perhaps 90% of the effort required to design an attractive website is of a graphical nature.